ekatwood/token_mint/README.md

 # MOONROCKET

-Mint customizable Solana tokens for just the price of the transaction fees (a few transactions on Solana and Arweave, both payable with SOL).
+Mint customizable Solana or Ethereum (using Arbitrum) tokens for just the price of the transaction fees (a few transactions on Solana / Arbitrum and Arweave).
 The transaction fees should be <$5 and probably around $1.

 3% of tokens are sent to the MOONROCKET treasury vault as a fee and staked for 6 months.

-97% of tokens are sent to your Solflare wallet.
+97% of tokens are sent to your browser wallet extension (Solflare or MetaMask).

 Other features:

 A feed of most liked projects

-The ability to auction tokens for USDC or SOL or RAY
+A shareable link to your project page

-The ability to airdrop tokens to a list of wallet addresses
+Airdrop x% of tokens to a comma separated list of wallet addresses on the relevant network

 Current progress: